 A day before my birthday I reached out via messenger to the mysterious lady, as follows;

 “Hi Carol.
 I’ve thought about this message for many years and the time has come to take the first step.
 I was adopted.
 I received my original birth certificate and it states my name as Barbara Louise Vaughan.
 I’ve always known I was born in Picton and it shows my birth mom’s name as Carol Louise Vaughan.
 I thought this might be you?
 If it’s not, I’m sorry for bothering you.
 If it is, I am interested to know, understanding that you may not want to be in touch with me.
 Either ways, I had to reach out to fulfill my own heart.
 Please know that I do not wish to cause any harm, confusion or interruption to you or your current family.
 I hope you understand.”

 Her response a day later, on my birthday;

 “Yes it’s me.
 I’ve been thinking about where you are.
 I would like to get together sometime.”

-We agreed to meet.
-For now though, I need some more time and space to let everything sink in.
-I am feeling that the summer would be the right time to go.
+Carol and I agreed to meet.
+Not right now though as I need some more time and space to let everything sink in.
+I am feeling that summer would be the right time.
 When the sun is shining.
 I am always happier in the summer.
-A good time to fulfill my curiosity from the other side of the world.
-You’ll just have to wait for the update.